model-railroad/layout-wifi/README.md

 In this first version, cameras are managed by creating a `~/.translaterc` file.

-Here's an example of what one would look like.i
+Here's an example of what one would look like.
 Take the following snippet, save it in ~/.translaterc and _then_ start `bin/translate --simulate`:

 ~~~~